STADIUM DUDE’S NHL ARENA RANK: #9

 Once near this massive building, you’re greeted by the Stan Mikita and Bobby Hull statues outside (which one day will likely be joined by Jonathan Towes and Patrick Kane).
 Inside, navigation is easy and concessions have been significantly improved.
 Many stands are run by great local eateries.
 Chicago brewer Goose Island dominates the beer selection.

-The fans, after deserting the team during the lean years in the early 2000s, have returned in full, bringing with them an “Original 6” hockey knowledge pedigree, and the bluster and volume of the Chicago sports fan.
-Combined with the world-class Game Day presentation, the in-arena experience is charged.
+The fans, after deserting the team during the lean years in the early 2000s, returned in full, bringing with them an “Original 6” hockey knowledge pedigree, and the bluster and volume of the Chicago sports fan.
+Even now with the Hawks struggling badly, the world-class Game Day presentation, creates a charged in-arena experience.
 The pre-game projection and on-screen show is among the very best, nicely reflecting the team’s long history, while building anticipation for the immediate future.
 The scoreboard is the biggest in hockey, providing crisp replays and top-notch between-play entertainment.
 The playing of Chelsea Dagger after every goal is a fun tradition now well into its second decade.
-But the real hair- raiser is the national anthem.
+But the real hair-raiser is the national anthem.
 Belted out expertly by Jim Cornelison full-time since 2007, Blackhawk fans continue the tradition of cheering wildly for the Star Spangled Banner, making more noise for the anthem than most arenas ever get for the on-ice play.
 I still get chills every damn time.
 It’s awesome; one of my favorite traditions in sports.